pearu/sympycore/doc/structure.rst

 classes is based on the following assertions:

 * Any symbolic expression can be expressed as a pair of *expression head* and *expression data*.
-The *expression head* contains information how the *expression data* is interpreted.
+The *expression head* defines how the *expression data* is interpreted.

-* The mathematical meaning of symbolic expressions depends on the assumption to what *algebraic structure* the possible values of a symbolic expression belong.
-The specified algebraic structure defines the rules for how the symbolic expressions can be combined in algebraic operations.
+* Symbolic expression represents an unevaluated element of an *algebraic structure* under consideration.
 In the following we call a algebraic structure as an algebra for brevity.
+An algebra is represented by a Python class (an *algebra class*) and the instances of this class represent symbolic expressions.

+* An algebra may define *operations* between its elements to form *composite* symbolic expressions.
+Each operation is represented by the corresponding expression head.
+Since the same operation may be defined for different algebras then the same expression head (defining evaluation rules and other methods) is used for symbolic expressions of different algebra classes.

+* Symbolic expressions can be constructed directly from expression head and data parts, or indirectly from performing operations with other symbolic operations.
+Direct construction, ``<Algebra class>(<head>, <data>)``, results an unevaluated symbolic expression instance while indirect construction, ``<expr1> <operation>
+  <expr2>``, evaluates the symbolic expression instance to a canonical
+  form.
+Direct construction does not have any argument validity checks for efficiency and should be used internally by evaluation methods.

 Implementation of principles
 ----------------------------